 New to the Meet this year was a dinner-cruise on Raystown Lake aboard the Raystown Princess.
 The dinner-cruise replaced the traditional Saturday evening banquet of past years.
 "Everyone had a wonderful, relaxing time aboard the Princess.
 We had a unanimous vote to have a dinner-cruise again next year," declared Mrs. Cutright.

 Sunday, the last day of the Meet, another tradition was held, a morning worship service.
-The non-dinominational service was enjoy by many of this year's participants.
+The non-denominational service was enjoyed by many of this year's participants.
 "So, mark your calendars so you can attend next year's Meet.
 It will be held on August 8th, 9th, and 10th of 2014," commented Mrs. Cutright.
 "We want to see you all next year.
 So, bring your special automotive jewel and your friends.
 Also, remember you are welcome at the Museum anytime during the season, not just during the Meet."

 Class winners were: